-The last server is your Cloud Based hosting -> This server is a group of maintained server that scales when necessary to give your website even more resources than a dedicated server.
+The last server is your Cloud Based hosting -> This server is a group of maintained servers that scales when necessary to give your website even more resources than a dedicated server.

-Now choosing your server depends on how many pages you’ve in your site, how many minimal plugins you need to run, the amount of traffic and which version of PHP, MySQL you’re running on your site.
+Now choosing your server depends on how many pages you’ve on your site, how many minimal plugins you need to run, the amount of traffic, and which version of PHP, MySQL you’re running on your site.

 Rule E) Optimise theme and minimal uses of plugins:

 The theme which has been poorly coded or the theme which has used large images throughout the design will add extra weight to your page.
 Naturally, these themes will take a few extra seconds to load.
 It’s quite common for many WordPress themes to be a few megabytes.

 Rule F) Use of Cache Plugin:

 The main feature of the cache plugin is that it renders your static HTML file instead of dynamic HTML, greatly reducing the time a page takes to load as there is no PHP and MySQL command to execute.
 You can try out the w3 total cache or wp fastest cache.
 These are available for free.

 1>>Keep your WordPress plugin version up to date.

 3>> Delete old posts revisions and unnecessary comments.

 5>> Scan for any infected files or malware.
 You can try out the plugins like